hanulbom/airbnb-clone/README.md

 # Airbnb-clone

-cloning Airbnb with Python, Django, Tailwind and more..
+cloning Airbnb with Python, Django, Tailwind and AWS and more..

 ## Installation